Duggar Family Drama: Josh Duggar Is Using Sympathy For His Sisters To Get A Payout, Legal Expert Says

 Josh Duggar’s attempt to join his sisters’ lawsuit could be tearing the Duggar family apart.
 According to a legal expert, there’s likely some major drama going on behind the scenes as the girls try to have their brother barred from sitting beside them in court.

 Jill, Jessa, Jinger, and Joy-Anna Duggar have spent a lot of time around the man who sexually molested them when they were children, but they don’t want him to be anywhere near them when they head to court for their breach of privacy lawsuit.
 As reported by E!
 News, the four girls have filed court documents asking the judge to deny Josh Duggar’s request to join their lawsuit against In Touch Weekly and various Northwest Arkansas officials.
 The Duggar sisters are seeking financial restitution for what they believe is the unlawful release and publication of records documenting the abuse that they once suffered at the hands of their older brother.
-Josh also views himself as a victim of the entities responsible for making the documents public.
+The former 19 Kids and Counting star also views himself as a victim of the entities responsible for making the documents public.

 According to a legal expert, the fact that the Duggar sisters decided to go through the court to keep Josh from joining their lawsuit could be indicative of a severe lack of communication between the family members.